jagajastic/BEM/README.md

 # BEM

-Block Element Modifier(BEM) is a naming convention that makes your css styles easy to remember and maintian
+Block Element Modifier(BEM) is a naming convention that makes your css styles easy to remember and maintain

 ## Example